jortan02/jortan.dev/src/content/portfolio/package-query.md

 ---
 published: true
 title: Package Query Experiment
-description: A homework assignment  for CS 4964 (Manage Data for & with ML) that replicates part of Brucato et al.'s SketchRefine technique for package queries.
+description: Implementation and comparison of multiple approaches for efficient package query execution, including an adaptation of the SketchRefine technique.
 date: 2025-03-01
 category: Project
-skills: [Python, PuLP, ILP]
+skills: [Python, HuggingFace, Prover9]
 ---

-A homework assignment for CS 6964 (Neuro-Symbolic Modeling) that replicates part of Brucato et al.'s SketchRefine technique for package queries.
-Package queries are queries that return a collection of tuples that meet certain global conditions.
-However, they are difficult to implement because the conditions apply to the entire set of results, not just individual tuples.
-I experimented with three different executor strategies for evaluating package queries over an ingredient dataset.
-I implemented brute-force, ILP, and a simplified SketchRefine approach, formulating the latter two as integer linear programs using PuLP.
-The SketchRefine method achieved significantly faster runtimes, outperforming brute-force and achieving 75.9% faster execution compared to the ILP solution.
+## Overview

+This coursework project for CS 6964 (Neuro-Symbolic Modeling) explores and implements various strategies for efficient package query execution, with a focus on optimizing query performance through innovative approaches.
+The project involved replicating and extending Brucato et al.'s SketchRefine technique for package queries, implementing multiple execution strategies, and comparing their performance on test data.
+The work focused on solving the complex problem of evaluating queries that require global conditions across result sets.

+## Key Achievements

+- Implemented three distinct query execution strategies
+- Achieved 75.9% faster execution with SketchRefine approach
+- Successfully formulated complex queries as integer linear programs (ILPs)
+- Demonstrated significant performance improvements over brute-force methods

+## Technical Implementation

+- Developed a brute-force package query executor for baseline comparison
+- Implemented an ILP-based query strategy using PuLP
+- Adapted and simplified the SketchRefine technique for improved performance